syncfusion/blazor-docs/src/common/common/extend-and-customize-components.md

 @ButtonFragment("My Button")
 ```

-The below code demonstrates the RenderFragment that renders the `SfGrid` component.
+The following code demonstrates the RenderFragment that renders the `SfGrid` component.

 ```csharp
 @{